 Follow Aparna on Twitter @guptaaparna.

-Thomas leads FirstRain's global sales team, bringing more than 20 years of enterprise sales and leadership experience, strong domain expertise in analytics and workflow-based solutions and a history of success helping lead companies in fast-growing environments.
+Thomas leads FirstRain's western-region sales team, bringing more than 20 years of enterprise sales and leadership experience, strong domain expertise in analytics and workflow-based solutions and a history of success helping lead companies in fast-growing environments.
 Thomas previously served as FirstRain's western regional sales director.
 Before FirstRain, Thomas led sales at PSC and at a number of high-growth companies such as Valchemy, where he led western region sales; E.piphany, building their top-performing channel partners; Hyperion, where he was a top-five seller; and Atel, where he was a vice president running their software business.
 Thomas holds a B.S. in management from The School of Business, San Francisco State University.

 With more than a decade of software experience designing solutions that meet the everyday information challenges of business users, Nima brings a combination of leadership, creativity and analysis to organizational adoption and customer success at FirstRain.
 He is currently the director of customer solutions, leading FirstRain Customer Support, Sales Engineering and Customer Engagement teams.
 Before FirstRain, Nima was a part of the Cadence Design Systems worldwide business development team responsible for developing new ways of utilizing Web technologies and for driving a more flexible license and purchasing business model to help customers adapt and respond to business needs in real time.